Published on: 04/3/18

-The difference between Raw CBD products and its decarboxylation cousins is a bit of a science, but once you have the insight, it’ll be much easier to know which product to choose as the best option for you.
+Decarb or RAW?
+If you’re new to CBD this might be one of your top questions.
+The difference between Raw CBD products and its decarb cousins, also referred to as Decarboxylation CBD, is a bit of a science.
+However, once you have the insight, it’ll be much easier to know what product option is the best for you.

 A selection of our products